Sephardic Bnei Anusim: Israel

-There is a small but strong contingent of Jewish immigrants to Israel from Latin America, predominantly from within the normative Jewish (Ashkenazi and Sephardi) communities resident in Latin America.
+There is a small but strong contingent of Jewish immigrants to Israel from Latin America, predominantly from within the mainstream Jewish (Ashkenazi and Sephardi) communities resident in Latin America.
 Among these immigrants from Latin America, however, there are also some, but not many, persons of Sephardic Bnei Anusim origin that have also immigrated, most of which arrived in Israel after official reversions/conversions outside Israel.

 It has been reported in the Israeli media that some Sephardic Bnei Anusim have regularized their status once in Israel after arriving as tourists or visitors.
 Other Sephardic Bnei Ansuim have been deported or threatened with deportation.
 In one instance in 2009, the Interior Ministry sought to deport the elderly Bnei Anusim parents of Colombian siblings who were Israeli citizens.
 All the members of the family are of Bnei Ansuim heritage, but only the younger generation (the siblings) had reverted to Judaism, while their parents had not.
 The siblings made aliyah as Jews and acquired Israeli citizenship.
 Having been left alone in Colombia, the parents then followed their children to Israel, where they lived with them for 5 years.
 The parents were then threatened with deportation.